Understanding Peripheral Artery Disease Before Treatment

 The risks of laser atherectomy are low.
 There is some possibility of heat damage to arterial walls, but this is rare.
 Blood flow can slow in the area, but this can be adjusted with medicines during the procedure.
 In about 40 percent of patients (only 20 percent of those with stents placed), the opened artery narrows again within six months after your procedure.
 These patients may need to have the procedure repeated.

-You will be awake, but sedated for comfort during the procedure.
+You will be awake but sedated for comfort during the procedure.
 We thread a thin guide wire into the blocked artery through a needle inserted into a blood vessel in your groin.
-Dye is injected into the artery to allow us to track the laser atherectomy catheter as it is moved through the artery to the site of the blockage.
+The dye is injected into the artery to allow us to track the laser atherectomy catheter as it is moved through the artery to the site of the blockage.
 At that point, the laser emits its light energy and essentially vaporizes the blockage inside the artery.
 This returns normal blood flow down through the leg and into the foot.
 In some cases, we will then insert a stent at the location to reduce the likelihood of another blockage reforming.
 We then remove the catheter.

 After your procedure, you will rest in bed for 12 to 24 hours, usually returning home the next day.
 You can resume normal activities in just a day or two.
 We may choose to temporarily place you on blood-thinning medication.
 Strenuous exercise should be avoided for up to one month.